Last reviewed: October 30, 2025

 What are Smart Components?

-Content Publisher’s Smart Component is a powerful system that allows content creators to enrich their own editorial content with interactive content and data coming from their website.
-Smart Components can be placed anywhere in a Content Publisher document body and are visualized in Google Docs as Smart Chips.
-They can be developed and configured by website developers to hold almost any type of interactive content.
+Content Publisher’s Smart Component is a system that allows content creators to add interactive content and data into their editorial content.
+Smart Components can be placed anywhere in a Content Publisher document body as Smart Chips.
+They can be fully customized by website developers to hold almost any type of interactive content.

 Smart Components can be previewed using Content Publisher Preview Editors and also using the Google Smart Chips contextual popup.